 The Alma & Ether Bledsoe Mentor/Protege' Program & Scholarship Fund

-The scholarship fund assists those that are pursuing higher education and the mentor/protege' program assists those that want to learn a trade and become an entrepreneur.
+The scholarship and mentor/protege' program assists those that want to learn a trade and become an entrepreneur.

 "Teach a person to paint and they will always have the ability to create a job of their own."